 You can’t talk to a cardiologist about key strategies for maintaining a healthy heart and not expect to hear about the health benefits of exercise!
 On this topic, I have to admit that I'm like most doctors: I believe exercise is absolutely essential if you want to keep your heart and body functioning at their best.
 If you don't believe me, check out this list of benefits of regular exercise.

 You'll keep your heart healthy.
 Inactivity is the single most prevalent risk factor for heart disease.

-You'll lower your blood pressure and cholesterol levels.
+You'll lower your blood pressure and triglyceride levels, and help to raise HDL cholesterol levels.

 You'll reduce your risk of cancer and stroke.

 You'll be less constipated.